blackinai/blackinai-original-webpage/_speakers/simon-osindero.md

 display: Simon Osindero
 img: simon-osindero.jpg
 ---
-Dr Simon Osindero is a pioneer in the field of machine learning and his 2006 post-doctoral research on deep belief networks in collaboration with Geoff Hinton and Yee Whye Teh helped kickstart the deep learning revolution.
+Dr Simon Osindero is a pioneer in the field of machine learning.
+His 2006 post-doctoral research on deep belief networks in collaboration with Geoff Hinton and Yee Whye Teh helped kickstart the deep learning revolution.
 He is currently a scientist at DeepMind, where he researches machine learning